 From a broken home, via enslavement to abusive bandleader husband Ike, to late-career vindication, Tina Turner was a fighter with a voice that throbbed with her life force, and carried the struggles and stories of us all.
-As part of our extended tribute to Turner in the latest issue of MOJO, we’ve picked ten songs that show her genius as one of the all-time greatest interpreters of a song, across R&B, soul, rock and pop…
+To celebrate what would have been her 85th birthday, MOJO's Lois Wilson has picked ten songs that show her genius as one of the all-time greatest interpreters of a song, across R&B, soul, rock and pop…

 It’s Gonna Work Out Fine